New dawn for private renters

 The private residential tenancy rules will bring an end to fixed-term rentals, meaning leases will effectively be open-ended.

-Rent increases can only be made once every 12 months, and tenants who believe them to be unfair can take them to a rent officer.
+Rent increases can only be made once every 12 months.
+Tenants who believe them to be unfair can take them to a rent officer.